Blog or Website? With SBI!...

-- open architecture enables you to plug third party functionality into subdomains (infinite possibilities, from forums, multiple blogs and wikis to shopping carts and Google Apps)
+- open architecture, to plug third-party functionality into subdomains (infinite possibilities, from forums, blogs and wikis to shopping carts and membership systems)

 - unmatched guidance and support (SiteSell Support, SBI!
-Forums, Coaching, and SiteSell Services).
-SBI is even offered as an MBA course at a prestigious military college -- here are just a few of over 30 institutions of higher learning that offer SBI!.
+Forums, and SiteSell Professionals).
+SBI is even offered as an MBA course at a prestigious military college — here are just a few of over 30 institutions of higher learning that offer SBI!.

-In other words, blogging software is comparable to part of one of more than 70 modules that form its complete tool kit.
-We are approaching the long, nitty-gritty list of blog vs. SBI! differences.
+In other words, blogging software is comparable to part of one of more than 70 modules that form SBI!'s complete tool kit.
+We're approaching the long, nitty-gritty list of blog vs. SBI! differences.
 As mentioned earlier, they add up...

 - It would cost you thousands of dollars to buy the same package of tools, making SBI! the low-price option of the two.

-- Each little function that SBI! automates (ex., e-mailing of link integrity reports) saves you time or makes you more effective.
+- Each little function that SBI! automates (e.g., emailing of link integrity reports) saves you time or makes you more effective.
 Consider the cumulative effect of the 70+ SBI! modules, some making complicated tasks as simple as clicking on a button, others working quietly away in the background without you needing to even lift a mouse finger.